The best anti-spyware and anti-malware

 A simple interface and effective scanning with remote activation

-If you prefer software that keeps quiet, be warned - AVG Anti-Virus Free 2016 is quite vocal with its notifications, and irks us from time to time with pop-ups telling us we've done something fantastic with regard to our online safety.
+If you prefer software that keeps quiet, be warned - AVG Antivirus Free is quite vocal with its notifications, and irks us from time to time with pop-ups telling us we've done something fantastic with regard to our online safety.

 As an anti-spyware and anti-malware app, though, it's very good.
 The dashboard is user-friendly, there's protection not just from downloadable threats, but from dodgy links too, and you can use your mobile to scan your PC remotely, which is pretty clever.